East Hunsbury: Governance

 Following local government changes in 2021 the area is governed by West Northamptonshire council.

 Prior to that the area was part of East Hunsbury Ward of Northampton Borough Council, electing two members, both Conservative.
 However, note that the area of Collingtree Park and Collingtree village, although adjacent to East Hunsbury were in the Nene Valley ward for both county and borough elections.

 The area was part of East Hunsbury divisions of Northamptonshire County Council, electing one member, a Conservative.
 The area of Collingtree Park and Collingtree village, although adjacent to East Hunsbury, was in the Nene Valley ward.

 New developments

 A major urban extension of 2,000 houses, of which ca.35% would be affordable housing was proposed by Bovis Homes in July 2008 at Collingtree Park with all access from Windingbrook Lane, off Rowtree Road.
 In January 2015 the proposed 1,000 homes were rejected by local residents and borough councillors.

+Famous Residents

+Derek Redmond was a resident around the time of the 1992 Barcelona olympics.